 The last video I made was three weeks ago and it was by far my least favorite.
 All that work that went into it and my feelings about what I created were lukewarm at best.

 What have I been doing in the time since then?
-Well it really depends on the day but more than likely a mixture of napping, making sandwiches, gathering the strength to complete freelance projects because you need them to live, applying for jobs that I need but do not want, drafting ideas that I don’t have the motivation to complete, crying, feeling ugly, endlessly scrolling Instagram and feeling like I failed.
+Well it really depends on the day but more than likely a mixture of napping, making sandwiches, gathering the strength to complete freelance projects because you need them to live, drafting ideas that I don’t have the motivation to complete, crying, feeling ugly, endlessly scrolling Instagram and feeling like I failed.
 Oh, and more naps!

 I know it doesn’t seem like it, but that’s a busy schedule!
 Although it may seem as if I had been away for a while, I haven’t.
 I’ve been right here the whole time waiting for the day where I felt enough mental strength to create again.